If you run into issues opening Office files and documents from SharePoint document libraries, here are some suggestions to help you fix them.

 Close the Choose default apps dialog box.

 If you're using an early version of SharePoint and Windows, it may use ActiveX controls to launch documents.
 If you have the choice of 64-bit Internet Explorer and 32-bit Internet Explorer, use the 32-bit version.
-Later versions of SharePoint, such as SharePoint_2016 or SharePoint Online don't use ActiveX so you can use 64-bit Office and Internet Explorer.
+Recent versions of SharePoint, such as SharePoint 2016 or SharePoint Online don't require ActiveX and are compatible with 64-bit Office and Internet Explorer.